Africa Hall

-t was here, in this conference center, that the African Union's predecessor, the Organization of African Unity (OAU) was founded on 25 May 1963.
+It was here, in this conference center, that the African Union's predecessor, the Organization of African Unity (OAU) was founded on 25 May 1963.
 Also in this building is Afewerk Tekle's most famous work, Total Liberation of Africa, a 150 m^{2} stained glass triptych.
 The work depicts images symbolizing African nations uniting to tackle poverty and disease.
 Also designed by Afework Tekle are the geometric design surrounding the central window, reminiscent of patterns of traditional shema clothing, which was added after the original design of the building to commemorate a construction worker that died during its construction.

 United Nations Conference Centre

 The United Nations Conference Centre (UNCC) has two main conference halls offering a combined space of 2,000 m^{2} with a total capability of hosting close to 1300 participants.
 The main hall can host completely separate events or be linked electronically for a fully coordinated conference.
 In addition to the two main halls, the United Nations Conference Centre also has four additional conference rooms with a capacity for citing up to 115 people each.
 There are also ten caucus rooms used for break out sessions that can seat between 22 and 32 people: and two briefing rooms with a seating capacity of 44 and 64 people.

 Building was designed and works supervised by Studio Valle Progettazioni, headquartered in Rome.